Seated Woman with Bent Knees

 Seated Woman with Bent Knees is a 1917 painting in gouache, watercolor, and black crayon on paper by the Austrian Expressionist artist Egon Schiele.

 As its name suggests, the piece features a woman, depicted in a seated pose.
 Schiele's wife, Edith, served as the model for Seated Woman, which utilizes a limited color palette, empty background, and sharp, edgy lines.

 Like many of Schiele's other works, the piece employs a distinct style that subverts conventional representations of beauty and instead blends an ugly, distorted feeling with a sensual and erotic aesthetic.
-The piece is now in the National Gallery Prague, Czech Republic.
+The piece is in the National Gallery Prague, Czech Republic.

 Background

 In 1907, Schiele began attending the Academy of Fine Arts in Vienna.
 While there, he came in contact with Gustav Klimt, who would become Schiele's mentor, introducing him to patrons, models, and the work of other artists.
 Schiele formed the New Art Group in 1909, and in 1910, began experimenting with nude works for which he became known.
 His works characteristically displayed an "overt, raw, and disturbing sexuality".
 Blatant eroticism, for which he drew a high amount of contemporary criticism, was featured in tandem with twisted human anatomy and jagged lines.

 In 1915, Schiele married Edith (née Harms).
 From this time until his death in 1918, Edith and her sister Adèle modeled for Schiele's works.
 Representing his maturity as an artist during this 1915–1918 period, Schiele began implementing inflected lines and a naturalistic approach to the human figure.